vitotitto/Speaker_selection_pipeline/README.md

-# Speaker Selection Pipeline: Complete Reference
+# Speaker Selection Pipeline

-This document is the detailed description of the Speaker Selection Pipeline - what it does, why every part exists, how the "golden pipeline setup"  works end-to-end, what alternative options are available for experimentation, and what caveats to be aware of.
+This document provides a detailed description of the Speaker Selection Pipeline: what it does, why each part exists, how the "golden pipeline setup" works end-to-end, which alternative options are available for experimentation, and what caveats to be aware of.

 ---

 ## 1. The purpose of the pipeline

-The DementiaNet dataset is the only publicly available dataset (with no university affiliation), it consists of raw video interviews with famous people, actors, politicians,  athletes, who were known to have dementia or Alzheimer's,  (and healthy controls).
+The DementiaNet dataset is the only publicly available dataset (with no university affiliation).
+It consists of raw video interviews with famous people, actors, politicians, and athletes who were known to have dementia or Alzheimer's, and healthy controls.
 Each video typically contains at least two speakers: the **subject** (patient) and an **interviewer** (clinician, journalist, family member).
 Some videos contain additional speakers, narrators, or background noise.

-The original initiative of this idea and dataset belongs to Shreyas Gite, and can be accessed from repository here:   https://github.com/shreyasgite/dementianet
+The original initiative of this idea and dataset belongs to Shreyas Gite, and can be accessed from the repository here:   https://github.com/shreyasgite/dementianet

-It is however notoriously time-consuming searching for the parts of the videos where, where clear speech of the person of interest is present, and requires a lot of processing hours.
+It is, however, notoriously time-consuming to search for the parts of the videos where clear speech of the person of interest is present, and requires a lot of processing hours.

-This project is an attempt to automate the curation of similar datasets, where there are videos of interviews and is a need to check the content quality and find the speech samples from the person of interest.
+This project is an attempt to automate the curation of similar datasets, where there are videos of interviews and there is a need to check the content quality and find the speech samples from the person of interest.
 The goal is to produce a clean audio dataset containing **only the subject's speech**, suitable for downstream voice biomarker analysis (e.g., with MedGemma or similar medical ML models).
 This means solving several hard problems simultaneously:

 1. **Speaker separation**: Diarisation tells you *when* each speaker talks, but assigns anonymous labels (SPEAKER_00, SPEAKER_01).
 It does not tell you *who* is the patient.
 2. **Speaker identification**: An LLM reads the transcript with patient metadata (name, age, diagnosis) and determines which anonymous speaker label belongs to the person of interest.
-3. **Content validation**: Not all videos are usable if the video search was performed by automated system of with the use of agentic AI.
+3. **Content validation**: Not all videos are usable if the video search was performed by an automated system with the use of agentic AI.
 Some are tributes, obituaries, or music performances where the subject never actually speaks.
 4. **Quality control**: ASR engines can produce erroneous transcriptions for silence or noise segments.
 Background music, crosstalk, and low-quality audio must be filtered out.
 (When using Whisper as the ASR source, specific hallucination detection is available via quality metrics; the golden pipeline uses Pyannote's transcription instead and relies on the LLM and acoustic post-filter for quality control.)
 5. **Dataset balance**: Without caps, some subjects would have 30 minutes of speech and others 30 seconds.
 The pipeline enforces a per-run budget (default 5 minutes).